eunicode/adventure-pass-locator/README.md

 This app was scaffolded with Vite and the react-ts template preset.

 The adventure pass vendor data was obtained by saving a webpage as an html file and parsing it.

+## NOTES

+How to use fetch() to put data into Context?

+One way is to define a function that calls fetch() inside of Provider.
+Then call the fetch function inside of useEffect's callback function. useEffect's callback function is where we perform actions with side effects.
+By default, useEffect's callback function runs after every render.
+Limit re-renders by providing a dependency array.
+An empty dependency array means the side effect is run only after first render.

+How to use Context?

+1. Import React, useContext and any other hooks you'll use.
+2. Create a Context object with createContext().
+It will have a Provider property.
+3. Define your Provider function component.
+4. Use useState to create a state variable and stateSetter function.
+5. Return a HOC `Context.Provider` component that wraps around its `props.children`.
+6. Pass the `Context.Provider` a `value` prop that holds an object of "global" data.
+7. Export Context object and Provider function component.
+8. In your entry file (index.js, main.js), import your Provider function component.
+9. Call it and wrap it around your app.
+Don't forget this step.
+10. Use data in context by calling `useContext(Context)` and destructuring the `value` object in your function component.

+Refresh page after form submit / update table after form submit?

+React automatically re-renders when state changes.